 The High-Level Cooperation Council provides an effective way to enhance cooperation between us, especially in the fields of transportation, energy and trade

-As a member of both the EU and NATO, Greece has a unique geopolitical role in the Balkans, and must capitalise on the international momentum generated for the sake of the region’s prosperity
+As a member of both the EU and NATO, Greece has a unique geopolitical role in the Balkans and must capitalise on the international momentum generated for the sake of the region’s prosperity

-In the case that Belgrade and Priština reach agreement, we will support that.
+In the case that Belgrade and Priština reach an agreement, we will support that.
 In the meantime, our position will remain the same regarding the issue of recognition